The farming industry is littered with fake ‘wannabes.’

 All along you document what you need to do and how you will do it and the resources you need.
 Fast forward, you get a bountiful harvest and sell it at the best market price because you’ve followed a proven system.

 You make lots of money but that’s not the beauty of it.
-You’ve left behind tracks that can be followed over again to get the same results in future.
+You’ve left behind footsteps that can be followed over again to get the same results in future.

 That’s the importance of a system.